tarirogwesu82-ai/Perfectglow-website/README.md

 - W3Schools (n.d.) *CSS Tutorial*.
 Available at: https://www.w3schools.com/css/ (Accessed: DATE).
 - Small Business Administration (n.d.) *How to Start a Business*.
 Available at: https://www.sba.gov/ (Accessed: DATE).

+##Update
+-added image to home, about, enquiry etc
+-  Added code content to the files
+-  -made changed to the file